ttm/ontologyEnhancements/enmcPresentation.md

 *Proposals / candidate solutions*

 * properties for potential relations
+  - ex:potential(Range, Domain, Predicate, PostPredicate)

 * a property for ascribing a scalar value for how fundamental is the concept
+  - ex:fundamental

 * different arrow heads and tails
+  - not line styles, not color

 * OWL class as subclass of SKOS concept
+  - or express OWL and translate into SKOS
+  - not:
+    * skos:Concept instance an OWL class
+    * annotations on OWL classes
+    * less formal ontology
+    * extrapolate SKOS